 BUT over the years, I have noticed a few differences.
 Like how recipes bake faster in a toaster oven or that the rack placement can affect how your dishes turn out.

-That info is snuggled safely in my brain, somewhere between the lyrics to every Jim Croce song and an obscene amount of 90’s pop culture trivia.
+That info is snuggled in my brain, somewhere between the lyrics to every Jim Croce song and an obscene amount of 90’s pop culture trivia.
 In that location, it’s not very accessible to readers like Wanda who commented on a post last year looking for muffin tips.

 Instead of just sharing the random toaster oven baking knowledge that fills my head, Tim and I wanted to give you and Wanda the BEST toaster oven muffins tips post we could.